luapower/luapower-all/nw.md

 ## Mouse

-### `win/view:mouse() -> t`
+### `win/view:mouse(var) -> val`

-Get the mouse state, which is a table with fields:
+Get the mouse state.
+The `var` arg can be:
-_x, y, inside, left, right, middle, ex1, ex2_
+'x', 'y', 'pos', 'inside', 'left', 'right', 'middle', 'ex1', 'ex2'.

 The mouse state is not queried: it is the state at the time of the last mouse event.
+Returns nothing if the window is hidden or minimized.

 ### `win/view:mouseenter()` <br> `win/view:mouseleave()`